Alive24/ckb-developer-personas/personas/Tea.md

 ### Build

->how do you usually build in CKB?
+>How do you usually build in CKB?

 - All starts from an idea.
 An idea often comes from building other ideas.
 Small-medium ideas always make me excited the most.

 ### Scale

->how do you decide what to build?
+>How do you decide what to build?

 - I'm a user of the network.
 Most of my decisions are based on what I need that is not available.